webplatform/docs/css/properties/display/index.md

 }}
 {{Notes_Section
 |Notes====Remarks===
+To render an element box's dimensions, yet have its contents be invisible, see the [[css/properties/visibility|"visibility"]] visibility property.

 All visible HTML '''div''' object is a block element, and a '''span''' object is an inline element.
 Block elements typically start a new line and can contain other block elements and inline elements.
 Inline elements do not typically start a new line and can contain other inline elements or data.
 Changing the values for the '''display''' property affects the layout of the surrounding content by:
 *Adding a new line after the element with the value '''block'''.
 *Removing a line from the element with the value '''inline'''.